Poecilobothrus nobilitatus: Reproduction

 Successful reproduction requires cooperation from the female that has been courted.
 She has to slightly spread her wings so that copulation can start.
 Similar to other flies in the Dolichopodidae family, the males' hypopygium is very prominent and movable by an intra-abdominal joint linked with a 180° inversion and the bending of the abdomen to start copulation.

 Hunting

-P. nobilitatus are considered predators and hunt on the surface of ponds and wetlands.
+P. nobilitatus flies are considered predators and hunt on the surface of ponds and wetlands.
 Both males and females settle on the surface of the water, and they do a series of short flights hovering about 3-6 inches over the water.
 They settle on the water after each flight.
 Males are more likely to detect possible prey before females, but females are more likely to start feeding on prey before males.
 In studies, the flies don't seem particularly interested in the food source and only tend to capture the larvae when they are close by.